 Business checking accounts have long been the cornerstone of small business banking.
-Yet, for many financial institutions, these accounts have remained largely unchanged — offering basic transaction tracking and limited digital tools.
-In an era where small and micro businesses demand more from their financial partners, it's imperative for banks to evolve their offerings.
+Yet for many financial institutions, these accounts have remained largely unchanged — offering basic transaction tracking and limited digital tools.
+In an era where small and micro businesses demand more from their financial partners, it’s imperative for banks to evolve their offerings.

-But for the millions of small and micro businesses, these services offer little practical value.
+For the millions of small and micro businesses, these services offer little practical value.

 Interviews with our customers reveal that 80–85% of business checking accounts are either free or very basic, with no value-added digital tools.
-These accounts often serve as pass-through tools—used primarily to deposit payments and occasionally pay bills — not as true operating accounts.
+These accounts often serve as pass-through tools — used primarily to deposit payments and occasionally pay bills — not as true operating accounts.

-The question becomes clear: What if banks could offer the same modern experience — without forcing customers to leave their trusted financial institution?
+The question becomes clear: what if banks could offer the same modern experience — without forcing customers to leave their trusted financial institution?

 That’s where Autobooks, integrated within your checking account offering, comes in.

-And unlike fintechs, banks can provide:
+And unlike non-bank challengers, banks can provide:

 Re-thinking business checking doesn’t just help the customer — it creates tangible value for the FI:

-Most business checking products are designed for “commercial banking” needs — not for the millions of micro and small businesses that make up the majority of accounts.
+Most business checking products are designed for commercial banking needs — not for the millions of micro and small businesses that make up the majority of accounts.

 What if your bank designed a checking experience specifically for them?